Stinrb/hr-attrition-analysis/README.md

 ## Key Insights

-Employee attrition is a complex issue influenced by various personal, professional, and organizational factors.
-By analyzing patterns across demographics, work-life balance, career growth, job satisfaction, and workload history, we can uncover the key drivers of employee turnover.
+Employee attrition results from a range of personal, professional, and organizational factors.
+A thorough analysis of these variables is essential for developing effective retention strategies and cultivating a positive work environment.

 ### Overall Attrition Rate